 Chichester Schools & Community Do ‘One Thing’ to Make a Difference Right Away

+The Chichester schools have been raising money for the renovation of The Chapel at Graylingwell Park.

+With just a week to go in the campaign effort, they are just £1,000 away from reaching the goal of £20,000 for the renovation.

-Chichester’s primary schools and the wider community have each done ‘one thing’ to make a difference right away.
-They recorded a song, made donations and organised fundraising activities to bring the Chichester Community Development Trust (CCDT) one step at a time closer to success in their crowdfunding campaign to complete the renovations of The Chapel at Graylingwell Park.
+Year four at Westbourne Primary School and years five and six form Jessie Younghusband have recorded a song, made donations and organised fundraising activities to bring the Chichester Community Development Trust (CCDT) one step at a time closer to success in their crowdfunding campaign to complete the renovations of The Chapel at Graylingwell Park.

 The Chapel at Graylingwell Park is a unique community building designed to make people in Chichester and the wider district feel better, reduce loneliness and find ways to connect in a positive way.

-With just one week to go CCDT are so close, needing just £1,000 more of their £20,000 target to secure the funds.

-Children from year four of Westbourne Primary and years five and six of Jesse Younghusband spent hours rehearsing an original song written and performed by Jeff Topp to show their support for the campaign, with inspiring lyrics encouraging people to ‘do one thing, to make a difference right away’.
+The children from the Chichester primary schools spent hours rehearsing an original song written and performed by Jeff Topp to show their support for the campaign, with inspiring lyrics encouraging people to ‘do one thing, to make a difference right away’.

 Their support was particularly important as The Chapel will host schools’ programmes teaching young people about the history of the mental health treatment at Graylingwell Hospital and looking at its relevance today.